DataDog/datadog-agent/README.md

    - `invoke rtloader.build -p 2` for Python2 only
    - `invoke rtloader.build -p 3` for Python3 only
    - `invoke rtloader.build -p 2,3` for both Python2 and Python3
+5. Copy `pkg/config/config_template.yaml` to `dev/dist/datadog.yaml` and add a valid api key.
-5. Build the agent with `invoke agent.build --build-exclude=systemd`.
+6. Build the agent with `invoke agent.build --build-exclude=systemd`.
 You can specify a custom Python location for the agent (useful when using virtualenvs): `invoke agent.build --python-home-2=$GOPATH/src/github.com/DataDog/datadog-agent/venv2 --python-home-3=$GOPATH/src/github.com/DataDog/datadog-agent/venv3`.
+  Running `invoke agent.build`:
+    * Discards any changes done in `bin/agent/dist`.
-  Running `invoke agent.build` builds the Agent and writes the binary to `bin/agent/agent`.
+    * Builds the Agent and writes the binary to `bin/agent/agent`.
+    * Copies files from `dev/dist` to `bin/agent/dist`.
+See `https://github.com/DataDog/datadog-agent/blob/master/dev/dist/README.md` for more information.

 Please refer to the [Agent Developer Guide](docs/dev/README.md) for more details.

 ## Run

-To start the agent type `agent run` from the `bin/agent` folder, it will take care of adjusting paths and run the binary in foreground.

-You need to provide a valid API key.
-You can either use the config file or overwrite it with the environment variable like:
+You can run the agent with:
 ```
-DD_API_KEY=12345678990 ./bin/agent/agent run -c bin/agent/dist/datadog.yaml
+./bin/agent/agent run -c bin/agent/dist/datadog.yaml
 ```

-If the Datadog Agent is not installed, or if you do not want to edit your `datadog.yaml`, a configuration file is available at `bin/agent/dist/datadog.yaml`.
-To run the Agent with this configuration file, use `-c`: `DD_API_KEY=12345678990 bin/agent/agent <command> -c bin/agent/dist/` where `<command>` is an Agent command and `DD_API_KEY=12345678990` is a valid API key.

-**Important note**:
-Running `invoke agent.build`:
-  * Discards any changes done in `bin/agent/dist`
-  * Copies files from `dev/dist` to `bin/agent/dist`.
-See `https://github.com/DataDog/datadog-agent/blob/master/dev/dist/README.md` for more information.
+The file `bin/agent/dist/datadog.yaml` is copied from `dev/dist/datadog.yaml` by `invoke agent.build` and must contain a valid api key.

 ## Contributing code